 “Shall we make our exit?”
 John asked, turning us away.

 “What about Glover?”
 I said.
 John had been seeking the elderly duke’s support for a trade bill in the House of Commons.
 We needed his men on our side if it had any chance of passing.

 “I elicited his agreement during the fourth course,” he answered.

 “Well done, Your Grace,” I said, giving his arm a squeeze.

 He flashed me a look that might have been victorious in nature and steered us toward the doorway.
 We made our departure shortly afterward, and as soon as we were ensconced in our carriage, I felt the tension begin to ease from my shoulders.

 “Tonight was more difficult for me than usual,” I confessed, leaning back into my seat.

-“I know exactly what you mean,” John responded, the right side of his mouth twitching up as the carriage rolled out of the courtyard.
+“I know exactly what you mean,” John responded.
 “I was in the middle of trying to get Glover to see reason when I met your eyes at dinner.
 I almost forgot where I was and winked at you.”

 My heartbeat hiccupped at the sight.
 It was no longer possible for me to deny what I had been so desperately trying to.
-His tête–à–tête with the earl had only served to remind me that it wasn’t just his beauty that I lusted after, but also his mind and even his very nature, regardless, or perhaps because of how dangerously close it was to my own.
+His tête–à–tête with the earl had only served to remind me that it wasn’t just his beauty that I lusted after, but also his mind and even his very nature, regardless, or perhaps because of how dangerous it made him.